sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gtk2-devel</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Development files for GTK+
+Short desc    : Development files for GTK+
 URL          : http://www.gtk.org
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : This package contains the libraries and header files that are needed
+Descript     : This package contains the libraries and header files that are needed
              : for writing applications with the GTK+ widget toolkit.
 If you plan
              : to develop applications with GTK+, consider installing the gtk2-devel-docs
              : package.